Oinite12/Straight-Hand-Problem/readme.md

 # The Straight-Hand Problem
 This is a prototype for straight hand calculation with support for cards counting as multiple ranks.
 This premise makes more sense in the context of Balatro, specifically [Steamodded](https://github.com/Steamodded/smods).
-It is intended to be a solution to a problem brought up in [this issue](https://github.com/Steamodded/smods/issues/449).
+It is intended to be a solution to a problem brought up in [this issue](https://github.com/Steamodded/smods/issues/449), though this prototype is independent of Steamodded or Balatro (i.e. it's largely abstract at the moment).

 Sorry for the mess; I'll clean up this code after I sleep.